 In Grades 9 and 10 all students are enrolled in the Middle Years Programme (MYP).
-Students in Grade 10 may choose to take up to two (2) AP courses in 10th grade, however they are still required to complete the Personal Project - the culminating project of the MYP.
+Students in Grade 10 may choose to take one (1) AP course in 10th grade, however they are still required to complete the Personal Project - the culminating project of the MYP.
 The Personal Project is mandatory for all Grade 10 students at Stamford.
 Successful students will receive the Personal Project Certificate.
 Students in Grade 10 may opt to take the MYP Certificate or Courses Certificate to enhance their HS diploma.